Project Preparation Certification

 Is there a test at the end of the course?

-Once you have completed all 4 modules there is a multiple choice test.
-The questions will be on a range of topics found within the 4 modules.
-The test, like the course, is online and can be taken a time and location of your choosing. -
+Once you have completed the module there is a multiple choice test.
+The questions will be on a range of topics found within the module.
+The test, like the course, is online and can be taken at a time and location of your choosing.